openhab/openhab-js/README.md

 ## File Based Rules

-The JS Scripting binding will load scripts from `automation/js` in the user configuration directory.
+The JavaScript Scripting automation add-on will load `.js` scripts from `automation/js` in the user configuration directory.
-The system will automatically reload scripts when changes are detected to files.
+The system will automatically reload a script when changes are detected to the script file.
 Local variable state is not persisted among reloads, see using the [cache](#cache) for a convenient way to persist objects.

 File based rules can be created in 2 different ways: using [JSRule](#jsrule) or the [Rule Builder](#rule-builder).